patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Cornerstone

 Before we can agree on anything, we must first agree to agree.
 Hence the **association accord**, which stipulates the aforementioned mechanisms of invitations, signatures, reputation, accord creation, trusted assistance, and memorialization.
 This accord serves as the basis for all others.
 The accord is minimalist in the extreme, including only that which is strictly necessary for such a system to operate.

+The accord weaves together many strands of left-leaning political philosophy, including [progressivism](https://en.wikipedia.org/wiki/Progressivism), [restorative justice](https://en.wikipedia.org/wiki/Restorative_justice), [voluntary association](https://en.wikipedia.org/wiki/Voluntary_association), [communitarianism](https://en.wikipedia.org/wiki/Communitarianism), [free culture](https://en.wikipedia.org/wiki/Free-culture_movement), [crypto-anarchy](https://en.wikipedia.org/wiki/Crypto-anarchy), and [mutualism](https://en.wikipedia.org/wiki/Mutualism_(economic_theory)).

+it said that people can be motivated by a carrot and a stick.  most governments only offer the stick in terms of fines and prison sentences for misdeeds, but seem to offer little incentive for good deeds.

 The remainder of this proposal is dedicated to exploring further accords, which together form a cohesive structure.
 It is expected that over time other participants will expand and evolve the accord architecture beyond the limits of the author's own imagination.